Arpit9110/SY0_701/Domain 6.md

 - Access Restrictions: cloud services may restrict access for multiple geogrphic loaction due to data protection laws and data sovereignty of that particular geographical location.

 - Data sovereignty and geographical considerations pose complex challenges, but
-- organizations can navigate them successfully with planning, legal guidance, and strategic
-- technology use, ensuring compliance and data protection
+- organizations can navigate them successfully with planning, legal guidance, and strategic technology use, ensuring compliance and data protection

 #### Securing Data

-Geofencing Restrictions:

-Encryption:

-Hashing:
+Geofencing Restrictions:  These  are boundaries to restrict data access based on location.
+These comply with data sovereignty laws.
+It  Prevent unauthorized access from high-risk locations.

+Encryption: Transform plaintext into ciphertext using algorithms and keys.
+It protects data at rest and in transit.
+It requires decryption key for data recovery or accessing by the authorized user.

+Hashing: This converts data into fixed-size hash values. this is a irreversible one-way function.
+It is commonly used for password storage.

 Masking: